-We stayed at the Umlani Bushcamp where our days began before sunrise.
-Each morning as we waited for our little group to assemble, we sat by the fire in the camp’s boma (a fenced in meeting place), sipping cups of hot coffee, tea or hot chocolate (my fave), and ate freshly baked muffins or some other sweet treat the camp had prepared.
+Our days began before sunrise.
+Each morning as we waited for our little group to assemble sitting by the fire in the camp’s boma (a fenced in meeting place).
+We sipped cups of hot coffee, tea or hot chocolate (my fave), and ate freshly baked muffins or some other sweet treat the camp had prepared.

-By 6 am we were on our way: seven guests, Marlon, our guide/driver and tracker, and our gear that included multiple camera bodies and lenses, monopods and camera bags, plus blankets and hot water bottles to keep us toasty.
+By 6:00 am we were on our way: seven guests, Marlon, our guide/driver and tracker, and our gear that included multiple camera bodies and lenses, monopods and camera bags, plus blankets and hot water bottles to keep us toasty.
 (At times I envied sardines…)

-Two days later we found the lions again.
+Two days later, we found the lions again.
 The buffalo was a mere skeleton save for muscle and random pieces of meat.
 Surprisingly, the lions had dragged the immense beast nearly 200 yards from its earlier spot to rest next to a very small watering hole—a large puddle really—under a tree.

 Added to the mix were two female lions that were anxious to eat but had the males to contend with.
-Even though they had full bellies the boys didn’t seem to want to share with the ladies and one lion had a more amorous objective.
+Even though they had full bellies the boys didn’t want to share with the ladies and one lion had a more amorous objective.
 After trailing one female at top speed, we later heard him roaring triumphantly in an “I got my woman!” kind of way from somewhere in the bush.

 As if in a scene from The Birds, large vultures covered the limbs of a nearby dead tree.
 When the lions ventured from the corpse they’d swoop in, fighting each other for a tender morsel before a lion would inevitably chase them away.
 There was so much going on at once it was nearly impossible to keep up with it all.
 It was fabulous.
 In the words of my South African friends, “It was a proper sighting!”